velipso/polybool/README.md

 return result;
 ```

-Instead, it's more efficient to use the core API directly, like this:
+Instead, it's more efficient to use the Polygonal API directly, like this:

 ```typescript
 // works AND efficient